jurniores/NitroNetwork/README.md

 // Unique ID of the connection (assigned on creation) conn.Id;
 // Remote IP and port of the peer (UnityEngine.IPEndPoint) conn.iPEndPoint;
+ // Dictionary for storing custom data associated with this connection conn.customData;
 // Associates a network identity with this connection.
 // If the connection is lost, the identity is automatically destroyed. conn.AddIdentity(nitroIdentity);
+// Removes a network identity from this connection.
+// This is useful for manual cleanup or transferring ownership. conn.RemoveIdentity(NitroIdentity identity);
 // List of rooms that this connection is currently listening to conn.rooms;
 ```